-1) Skeleton-Based Methods: Our review of past publications shows a greater adoption of skeleton-based approaches compared to pixel-based.
+1) Skeleton-based Methods: Our review of past publications shows a greater adoption of skeleton-based approaches compared to pixel-based.
 This is due to two reasons.
-First, skeleton data, consisting of sequences of 2-D/3-D joint coordinates, require less engineering effort to process than video clips.
-A straightforward method is to feed coordinates into a machine learning classifier (e.g., SVM) for direct emotion prediction results.
+First, skeleton data, consisting of sequences of 2D/3D joint coordinates, requires less engineering effort to process than video clips.
+A straightforward method is to feed coordinates into a machine learning classifier (e.g. SVM) for direct emotion prediction results.
 Second, improved MoCap systems enable researchers to easily collect accurate 3-D poses from individuals walking in laboratory settings.